Henry-Yip/Emcompassing_HK_Old_Website-VSCODE/_posts/2022-05-31-HowshouldIlearnchess.markdown

 ---
 layout: post-Henry
 title: How should I learn Chess?
+(Henry)
 katex: False
 ---
 Chess consists of 3 parts: Opening, Middlegame and Endgame